Do You Find It Difficult to Succeed at Work, Socially, or Personally?

 Specialized Testing for Pilots (CogScreenAE)

-What to Expect with Psychological Evaluations and Testing
+What to Expect with Psychological Evaluations & Testing Services

 A comprehensive psychological evaluation is comprised of several components including interviews, self-report measures, and formal testing (e.g., achievement, cognitive, personality, attention, memory).
 In addition, as part of the assessment, a psychologist will consult with other professionals involved such as therapists, psychiatrist, or professors, or include a review of records, such as medical or academic records.